Testo-saurus/Testo-saurus/README.md

 # 👋 Hi, I'm Jannik!

 Welcome to my GitHub profile!
-I'm a passionate product person who likes to build things that delight.
-Currently playing around with React and backend tools like Express and MongoDB.
+I'm a passionate product person who loves building things that delight.
+Currently experimenting with React and backend tools like Express and MongoDB.

----

 ## 🚀 About Me